taobataoma/imean/README.md

 If you start with *production* environment, please modify the configure in `config/env/production.js`

-## iMEAN upgrade some function runing with `ui-cropper`
+## iMEAN runing with `ui-cropper`
-When user to change his profile picture, iMEAN user [ui-cropper](https://github.com/CrackerakiUA/ui-cropper) to crop the image, like this:
+When user to change profile picture, iMEAN use [ui-cropper](https://github.com/CrackerakiUA/ui-cropper) to crop the image, like this:
 ![profile-picture](https://cloud.githubusercontent.com/assets/7778550/25833125/9522127c-34a1-11e7-91b5-3fb1f4f56ea4.jpg)

 ## Running Your Application